Great to have you here, music lovers, thrill seekers, sports fans all across the EIB network and the fruited plane.

 She won't.

-Tiffany, you know what troubles me about things like this.
+Tiffany, you know what troubles me about things like this?

 We don't know if Julia Pearson's ever had to prove her chops or not.

-We don't know how much of free ride she got simply because she was a woman, because of affirmative action.
+We don't know how much of a free ride she got simply because she was a woman, because of affirmative action.

 We don't know what operational experience she's got running an agency like this.